230500226/WebGL_ClassNotes/README.md

 - Manipulate objects depending on the aspect ratio to appear normal

+represent call objects as models
+	each having a matrix, manipulate the matrix before sending the final matrix to the vertex shader

 #### 5% project -> project mark is now 20%
 - the game